Call Us 24/7!

 If you are a foreign national who is suffering from your abusive U.S. citizen or lawful permanent resident (LPR) spouse or partner, you may be eligible to apply for a green card separate from your abuser through the Violence Against Women Act of 1994 (VAWA).
-A reliable North Carolina immigration attorney can help you determine whether you are eligible for self-petition under VAWA.
+A reliable North Carolina or California immigration attorney can help you determine whether you are eligible for self-petition under VAWA.

 This article covers the following:

 - What is Domestic Violence?